 MacroView DMF and MacroView Message capture additional metadata about documents and emails saved to SharePoint.
-This additional information extends the number of ways you can categorise and search for documents and emails.
+You can then search, sort and filter files based on their metadata to quickly find what you need.
 The process of capturing metadata items is known as profiling.

 SharePoint allows each document library to have its own metadata definition.
 This definition is made up of the content types that are valid in the document library and the custom metadata columns that are assigned to each content type.

 Different document libraries may have different profile requirements, simply because those libraries contain different custom columns.